IOHprofiler/IOHexperimenter/ioh/README.md

 ## Running an algorithm

-To showcase how to use these functions in combination with an optimization algorith, we define a simple random-search example wich accepts an argument of class IOH_function.
+To showcase how to use these functions in combination with an optimization algorithm, we define a simple random-search example wich accepts an argument of class IOH_function.

 ```python
 import numpy as np